functionally/mantis/ReadMe.md

 	Available commands:
-	  fingerprint              Compute the Bech32 fingerprint of a token. mint                     Mint batches of Cardano non-fungible tokens. script                   Construct a minting script and compute its Policy ID. transact                 Submit Cardano metadata or mint Cardano tokens.
+	  fingerprint              Compute the Bech32 fingerprint of a token. info                     Print information about a transaction or address. mint                     Mint batches of Cardano non-fungible tokens. script                   Construct a minting script and compute its Policy ID. transact                 Submit Cardano metadata or mint Cardano tokens.